gerrick-mundt/C-Code-Projects/Learnings/Memory.md

 - `x` is a variable stored in memeory (say addresses 5000-5003)
 - `&x` = the address of `x` (5000)
 - `p` is a pointer (it stores the number 5000)
-- So memory looks like this:
+- So memory might look like this:

 | Address | Contents      | Meaning           |
 |---------|---------------|-----------------|